alexneme/portfolio/blog/content/posts/90days-d0.md

 ---
-title: "My Journey Ahead"
+title: "DevOps Journey"
-description: "90DaysOfDevOps Day 0 - The Beginning"
+description: "90DaysOfDevOps Day 0 — The Beginning"
 date: 2025-08-19
-tags: ["devops", "roadmap", "90daysdevops", "learning"]
+author: "alex"
+tags: ["90daysdevops", "day-0"]
 draft: false
 ---

 ![90DaysOfDevOps Logo](/images/90days.png)

-I decided to take on the **90DaysOfDevOps** challenge, and I’ll be sharing ~~me struggling~~ my learning journey with you all here on the blog in a fun way! 🚀
+I decided to take on the **90DaysOfDevOps** challenge, and I’ll be sharing ~~me struggling~~ my learning journey with you all here on the blog in a fun way!

 I work with DevOps and, honestly, this field feels infinite: Linux, networking, containers, Kubernetes, Terraform, monitoring, security… and there’s always something new popping up.
 That’s what makes me ~~desperate~~ excited, but it can also be pretty challenging.